tcaiazzi/BGP_in_the_data_center_kathara/README.md

 $ docker build -t kathara/frr .

 ```
-You also need the pyvis lib for python3.
+You also need the pyvis lib for python3 to visualize the network topology.
 To download it open a terminal and type:

 ```
 $ python3 -m pip install pyvis